 In a word 2014 for me was mixed.
 The games I thought would impress me never did, and games that weren’t on my radar blew me away.
-I looked forward to Destiny so much when it finally arrived it was a serious let down, As was The Evil Within, which I felt so strongly about I even made a video on why I stopped playing.
+I looked forward to Destiny so much when it finally arrived it was a serious letdown, As was The Evil Within, which I felt so strongly about that I even made a video on why I stopped playing.
 In these cases maybe it was me over-hyping it in my mind or not expecting the experience I actually got.
 Yet almost as an afterthought I bought The Last Of Us Re-mastered on PS4 and couldn’t put it down.
-Not being a “new game” in 2014 means it won’t be my pick, but for me the story was gripping, heartbreaking and proved what a terrific medium games can be at making you empathise with the character and get a certain message across.
-A close runner up for 2014 game of the year is actually DLC, BioShock Burial At Sea Part 2.
+Not being a “new game” in 2014 means it won’t be my pick, but for me, the story was gripping, heartbreaking and proved what terrific medium games can be at making you empathize with the character and get a certain message across.
+A close runner-up for the 2014 game of the year is actually DLC, BioShock Burial At Sea Part 2.
 It was a brilliantly paced return to rapture, which even managed to tie all of the games together.
 Pure genius.
-My pick for 2014 Game Of The Year is Wolfenstein The New Order.
-If it hadn’t of come as a free game with the console I certainly wouldn’t have bought it.
-But after the opening level, I just found it a fantastic single player experience with a lot of fresh ideas and a surprisingly adult approach to storytelling.
-Yes it had its faults, but I had an absolute blast with it.
+My pick for the 2014 Game Of The Year is Wolfenstein The New Order.
+If it hadn’t come as a free game with the console I certainly wouldn’t have bought it.
+But after the opening level, I just found it a fantastic single-player experience with a lot of fresh ideas and a surprisingly adult approach to storytelling.
+Yes, it had its faults, but I had an absolute blast with it.

 What do you think the future holds for the industry?

-It’s an exiting time for sure, but also a very volatile one.
-Gaming in general is only getting bigger and those that used to scoff at gamers can now be found glued to their phone playing Candy Crush.
-Games are everywhere on many different platforms but for me the core experience isn’t as satisfying as it used to be; the production costs of games have soared however.
-The quality control of games in general has plummeted.
-Remember that time you brought a new game and it didn’t need patching day one?
+It’s an exciting time for sure, but also a very volatile one.
+Gaming, in general, is only getting bigger and those that used to scoff at gamers can now be found glued to their phone playing Candy Crush.
+Games are everywhere on many different platforms but for me, the core experience isn’t as satisfying as it used to be; the production costs of games have soared, however.
+The quality control of games, in general, has plummeted.
+Remember that time you brought a new game and it didn’t need patching on day one?
 No?
-Well that’s exactly what I am talking about.
+Well, that’s exactly what I am talking about.
 It almost feels like developers are under pressure to please everyone and still ship on a certain deadline, which ultimately isn’t possible.

 What are you currently playing, or reviewing, at the moment?

-What would you like to see happen in the eight generation of gaming?
+What would you like to see happen in the eighth generation of gaming?

 What game are you looking forward to most in 2015?